Diligent0924/Diligent0924/README.md

 >
 > For that, I required SQLD & Data analysis Certification
 >
-> Now, I'm studing how to efficiently loss time for transaction
+> Now, I'm studing how to efficiently loss time for transaction and JPA

 ---
 ## Project